Podcast Marketing Strategy: The Podcast Discoverability Triangle

 February 28, 2019

 (TL;DR: Podcast marketing is hard.
 As independent podcasters, there are three layers to podcast marketing that we can affect every day.
 Scroll to the bottom to watch a short video for the quick version.)

 As an independent podcaster, I have the same challenges as you when it comes to growing my show.
 I’m “in the trenches” every day growing my show, just like you.

-As the CEO of Rebel Base Media, I’m fortunate enough to be able to also take a really long “macro” look at podcasting too thanks to our podcasting solutions being used by thousands of podcasters every day
+As the co-founder of Captivate, I’m fortunate enough to be able to also take a really long “macro” look at podcasting, thanks to our podcasting solutions being used by thousands of podcasters every day

 When I compare those two views, one “podcaster’s eye” level and one “industry bird’s eye” level, I see a disconnect in the way that growing a podcast is perceived.
 In fact, so much advice is given at the theoretical level and not that much at the tactical “Hey, try this specific thing” level and that makes it really difficult to actually implement something.